HenrikBengtsson/ucsf-vpn/README.md

  --validate=<how> One or more of 'ipinfo', 'iproute', and 'pid', e.g.
                   'pid,iproute,ipinfo' (default)
- --theme=<theme>  Either 'cli' (default) or 'none'
+ --theme=<theme>  Either 'cli' (default) or 'none' --flavor=<flvr>  Use a customized flavor of the VPN

 Flags:
  --verbose        More verbose output